pajenterprise/microsoft-qa-docs/microsoft-qa-docs/process/msdn-tn-closure.md

 *Body:*

-We’ve listened to your feedback on how we can enhance the forum experience.
+We've listened to your feedback on how we can enhance the forum experience.
 [Microsoft Q&A (Preview)](https://docs.microsoft.com/answers?WT.mc_id=msdnredirect-web-msdn) allows us to add new functionality and enables easier access to all the technical resources most useful to you, like Microsoft Docs and Microsoft Learn.

 **Now until {T+3 weeks}:**